M00setheM1ghty/Project3-NBAQuiz/README.md

 _____________________________________________________________________________
 ## Colour Scheme
+- I used termcolor to print text in different colors: red, blue, green.
+- The standard terminal ouput(white) contrasts nicely with the rest and the black background.
+- This insures readability and proper contrast
 _____________________________________________________________________________
 ## User Experience (UX)

 ### First-Time Visitor Goals
+- Object and type of the game are obvious and easy to pursue
+- play easy and short games to get the hang of the game

 ### Returning Visitor Goal
+- study given material to achieve better scores
+- try harder and higher amount of questions

 ## Typography
 - Standard terminal output